pnp/List-Formatting/form-samples/wave-header-footer/README.md

-# Wave header and footer
+# Wave Header and Footer

 ## Summary
 This sample demonstrates how to display waves in the header and footer of a form.
 Waves are displayed using SVG.